Doris Pryor: Federal judicial service

 On November 17, 2017, Pryor was selected to serve as a United States magistrate judge to fill the vacancy left by the death of Magistrate Judge Denise K. LaRue.
 She served as United States magistrate judge for the United States District Court for the Southern District of Indiana from March 1, 2018 to December 9, 2022, and was later succeeded by Kendra Klump.

-On May 25, 2022, President Joe Biden nominated Pryor to serve as a United States circuit judge for the Seventh Circuit.
+On May 25, 2022, President Joe Biden nominated Pryor to serve as a United States circuit judge for the United States Court of Appeals for the Seventh Circuit.
 President Biden nominated Pryor to the seat to be vacated by Judge David Hamilton, who announced his intent to assume senior status upon confirmation of his successor.
 Senator Todd Young announced his support of Pryor's nomination in a statement shortly after President Biden nominated her.
 On July 13, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 She was the first of Biden's court of appeals nominees to receive support from a state's two Republican senators.
 On August 4, 2022, her nomination was favorably reported by the committee by a 13–9 vote.
 On November 28, 2022, Majority Leader Chuck Schumer filed cloture on her nomination.
 On December 1, 2022, the United States Senate invoked cloture on her nomination by a 62–31 vote.
 On December 5, 2022, her nomination was confirmed by a 60–31 vote.
 She became the first African American woman from Indiana to serve on the 7th Circuit.
 She received her judicial commission on December 9, 2022.
-Pryor was the ninth African American woman confirmed as a U.S. circuit judge nominated by President Biden.
+Pryor was the ninth African American woman confirmed as a United States circuit judge nominated by President Biden.